 In a similar vein, workplace mentoring benefits workers with and without disabilities as well as their employers.
 Thus, increasing numbers of employers are implementing formal or informal mentoring programs as a way to improve employees’ supervisory skills and job satisfaction and promote a positive corporate image.
 Like internships, mentoring programs can also serve as an effective employee recruitment and retention tool by helping to identify future talent for the organization.

-Mentoring is a personnel enhancement strategy that pairs employees to facilitate the transfer of knowledge and skills.
+Mentoring is a personnel enhancement strategy that pairs employees with a more established coworker to help advise and train them and share knowledge and skills.
 Mentors share known resources, expertise, organizational history, values, skills, perspectives, attitudes and proficiencies with mentees.
-This allows mentees to quickly ramp up, and build skills and knowledge while attaining career development goals.
+This allows mentees to understand the organization more quickly, and build skills and knowledge while attaining career development goals.
 It also provides the opportunity for mentors to further enhance their own skill and knowledge areas.

 Organizational benefits of mentoring include: